 But I am lucky enough to be working with Sabai on a new sectional (hence why I was able to pass off my previous sofa to another home), so I get to play around with establishing a new color palette.
 I can’t wait to walk you through some moodboards when I’m ready, but instead of cobalt blue this time, I went with a yellow velvet.
 I love it so much in my bedroom on my headboard, so I knew I needed to carry that throughout the home more than I had previously.
 My delivery comes tomorrow (YAYAY), so I’ll have more to share on it soon, but here’s a snapshot of it from their website:

-Our South Pasadena home acted as a holdover tank for all of the things that were hand-picked for our Mid-City 1930s apartment, and truthfully, it never actually had much of a locked-in color palette.
+Our South Pasadena home served as a holdover tank for all the things handpicked for our Mid-City 1930s apartment, and, truthfully, it never actually had much of a locked-in color palette.
 I started to get into a bit with the dining room, but then we decided to move.
 As a reminder, here’s where I left that space (I kept those curtains, the chandelier, the casegoods, and that rug):

 Being that the walls of our new home are a warm, buttery beige, I’m going to be leaning into earthy neutrals with punches of bolder hues like in the above.
 But that never felt complete either.
 The combo of colors was missing something, so I decided to dig around and see what struck my fancy.